 Design

-Many of the cases in our review are drastically different from one another regarding their material composition, style, and additional features.
+Many of the cases in our review are drastically different from each another regarding their material composition, style, and additional features.
 Some models include cleaning cloths or stands as part of the package, and others feature an innovative case design.
 This portion of the overall score is dedicated to examining and discussing these differences.

 Regarding features and style, our favorite model is the Apple Silicone Case with MagSafe.
 This model is available in various colors, and Apple fanatics will love the classic logo.
 Our favorite feature of the Apple Silicone Case is its MagSafe compatibility.
 Not only is it compatible with MagSafe chargers, but Apple also offers several MagSafe accessories, including wallets and auxiliary batteries.
 Here at GearLab, we are an adventurous bunch.
 We love the idea of being able to use the auxiliary battery on a backpacking trip and then switching to the wallet for a night on the town.